 HCOMP workshops are a gathering place for people interested in Crowdsourcing and/or Human Computation to meet in the context of a focused and interactive discussion.
 They are an opportunity to move a field forward and build community.
 Workshops might address basic or applied research, crowdsourcing in industry, new methodologies, or emerging application areas.
 Each workshop should generate ideas that will give the HCOMP community a fresh way of thinking about the topic or that suggest promising directions for future work.
 Selected workshops will be held on July 5, the day before the main conference begins.
 If you would like to organize a workshop, please reach out to email@example.com by April 6 with a description of your proposed topic, intended audience, and a one-day or half-day schedule.

 Works-in-Progress.
 We encourage practitioners and researchers to submit Works-in-Progress as it provides a unique opportunity for sharing valuable ideas, eliciting useful feedback on early-stage work, and fostering discussions and collaborations among colleagues.
-Accepted submissions will be presented as a poster at the conference and made available to the community as a two-page poster abstract.
+Accepted submissions will be presented as a poster at the conference.
 A Work-in-Progress is a concise report of recent findings or other types of innovative or thought-provoking work relevant to the HCOMP community.
 The difference between Works-in-Progress and other contribution types is that Work-in-Progress submissions represents work that has not reached a level of completion that would warrant the full Refereed selection process.
 That said, appropriate submissions should make some contribution to the body of HCOMP knowledge, whether realized or promised.
 A significant benefit of a Work-in-Progress derives from the discussion between the author and conference attendees that will be fostered by the face-to-face presentation of the work.
 Each WIP poster will be provided a poster board and thumb tacks to hang your poster.
 Details about the available poster facilities will be provided in due time.
 Make sure to print your poster ahead of time according to these dimensions.

 Demonstrations.
 A demonstration is a high-visibility, high-impact forum of the HCOMP program that allows you to present your hands-on demonstration, share novel interactive technologies, and stage interactive experiences.
 We encourage submissions from any area of human computation and crowdsourcing.
 Demo promotes and provokes discussion of the role of technology, and invites contributions from industry, research, the arts and design.
 Demonstrations will showcase this year's most exciting crowd and human computation prototypes and systems.
 If you have an interesting prototype, system, exhibit or installation, we want to know about it.
 Sharing hands-on experiences of your work is often the best way to communicate what you have created.